ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 use them to impersonate or eavesdrop on conversations with that user.

-Key Transparency (KT) solves this problem by requiring the service operator to store user public keys in a cryptographically-protected append-only log.
-Any malicious entries added to such a log will generally be equally visible to both the key's owner and the owner's contacts, in which case a user can detect that they are being impersonated by viewing the public keys attached to their account.
-If the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable with out-of-band communication.
+Key Transparency (KT) solves this problem by requiring the service operator to store user public keys in a cryptographically protected append-only log.
+Any malicious entries added to such a log will generally be equally visible to both the affected user and the user's contacts, in which case the user can detect that they are being impersonated by viewing the public keys attached to their account.
+If the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable.

 The critical improvement of KT over related protocols like Certificate Transparency {{RFC6962}} is that KT includes an efficient protocol to search the log for entries related to a specific participant.
 This means users don't need to download the entire log, which may be substantial, to find all entries that are relevant to them.
 It also means that KT can better